2009 Top Gun Registration - SEPTEMBER 20-26, 2009 SALINA, KANSAS

 Colonel Steve Gingrich of the North East Counter Drug Training Center (NCTC) learned of this training and believed that a number of states could benefit from this type of instruction.
 NCTC is one of four National Guard training centers dedicated to educating law enforcement agencies with relevant training.

 Top Gun focuses on the various stages of a narcotics investigation and prosecution.
 Training involves classroom presentations and practical exercises and covers the course of an investigation, including the initial information being received, resulting search warrants and presentation of a prima fascia case.
-An enhanced learning environment is created by utilizing a 'team' concept combining prosecutors and investigators.
+An enhanced learning environment is created by utilizing a "team" concept combining prosecutors and investigators.
 This helps provide insight into each others' areas of responsibility.

 In preparing to bring the training to Kansas, NCTC hosted eight Kansas investigators and prosecutors at a Pennsylvania Top Gun school.
 This first training class consisted of Special Agent-in-Charge (SAC) Jeffery Brandau, KBI; SAC Kelly Ralston, KBI; Captain Brad Homman, Dickinson County Sheriff's Office; Assistant Reno County Attorney Tom Stanton; Lieutenant Mark Bacon, KHP; Patrolman Bill Cox, Salina Police Department; Don Scheibler, Hays Police Department; and Assistant Shawnee County District Attorney Matt Patterson.
 Each agency represented is committed to making Top Gun a success in Kansas.

 In addition, NCTC has hosted seven additional Kansas professionals at a Top Gun school in Maryland.
-The following professionals attended this training: Assistant Sedgwick County District Attorney Mike Jennings; Investigator Richard Hundertfund, Topeka Police Department; Investigator Douglas Garman, Topeka Police Department; Sergeant Kelly Schneider, Russell County Sheriff's Office; Senior Special Agent Kevin Campbell, KBI; Investigator Dan East, Wichita Police Department; Investigator Pat Greeno, Kansas City, Kansas, Police Department; and Mark Toomey, KNG Counterdrug Unit.
+The following professionals attended this training: Assistant Sedgwick County District Attorney Mike Jennings; Investigator Richard Hundertfund, Topeka Police Department; Investigator Douglas Garman, Topeka Police Department; Sergeant Kelly Schneider, Russell County Sheriff's Office; Senior Special Agent Kevin Campbell, KBI; Investigator Dan East, Wichita Police Department; Investigator Pat Greeno, Kansas City, Kansas, Police Department; and Marc Toomey, KNG Counterdrug Unit.

 Kansas Top Gun Training Curriculum